-3 Heat exchangers, after being installed in ships, are to be subjected to service tests in accordance with the requirements in N4.20.3-4 to -7 of the Guidance.
+Heat exchangers are to be subjected to service tests specified in N4.20.3-4 to -7 of the Guidance after installation on board.

 Chapter 5 VALVES

 The requirements in this chapter apply to valves directly fitted onto cargo tanks or interbarrier spaces, valves for cargo and process piping, and valves for accessory piping or instrumentation piping in accordance with the requirements in Chapter 5, Part N of the Rules.
 Relief valves subject to the requirements in Chapter 6 are exempt from these requirements.